SeniorDesignFALL2015/Automotive-Safety-System-EE3902/Documentation.md

-# Automotive-Safety-System-EE3902
+# Highspeed-Automotive-Safety-System-EE3902

 ## Index

 - 0_0 Introduction
   - 0_1.
-What is ASS?
+What is HASS?
   - 0_2.
-What does ASS do?
+What does HASS do?
   - 0_3.
-What does ASS require?
+What does HASS require?
   - 0_4.
 Contant information
   - 0_5.
 Questions & Answers